magetop/magento2-quick-order/README.md

 ## Highlight features

-- Allow customers to purchase products from a single page
+- Allow customers to purchase products from a single page.
-- Customers can search product using SKU or Name
+- Customers can search product using SKU or Name.
-- The customer can update the quantity of the product on the quick order page
+- The customer can update the quantity of the product on the quick order page.
-- Add multiple different products to quick order
+- Add multiple different products to quick order.
-- Display subtotal value and total order value on the quick order page
+- Display subtotal value and total order value on the quick order page.
-- Bulk add products to cart directly or via a CSV file
+- Bulk add products to cart directly or via a CSV file.
-- Highly-customizable design to match the store’s theme
+- Highly-customizable design to match the store’s theme.
-- Few-click bulk purchase
+- Few-click bulk purchase.
 - 100% Open-source, Support multi-store, Support multi-language.
 - Easy to install and customize.
 - And many more feature ...